 OpenSignals for Services is a template for a protocol analysis model and coding scheme for understanding and reasoning about the processing and performance of microservices involved in the coordination and cooperation of distributed work.

 It is time for software services to think aloud with OpenSignals and to abandon sending meaningless blobs of data to massive event data blackholes in the cloud.
-It is time to standardize on a model that serves the purpose of site reliability engineering and not some manufactured data addiction.
+It is time to standardize on a model that serves site reliability engineering and not some manufactured data addiction.
 Let’s have both machines and humans communicate in terms of service, signal, and status.

 If you are interested in where we go from here, having managed to spend more time in analysis, then do yourself a favor and read Mark Burgess’s recent research paper – The Semantic Spacetime Hypothesis A Guide the Semantic Spacetime Project Work.